FlineDev/Imperio/README.md

 ### The `start(from:)` method

-Each coordinator subclass needs to override at least the `start` method which opens the initial view controller of the screen flow.
+Each flow controller subclass needs to override at least the `start` method which opens the initial view controller of the screen flow.
 For example:

 ``` Swift
 import Imperio